Will I need a building permit for my pole building?

 NEVER BUY A BUILDING WITHOUT PLANS STAMPED OR REVIEWED BY A REGISTERED PROFESSIONAL ENGINEER OR ARCHITECT!!

-We have engineers registered in every state who understand the complicated building codes.
-Your plans will be stamped by our engineer and sent to you by Priority Mail.
-Some building departments also request engineered design calculations, which our engineers can provide.
+We contract with third-party engineers registered in every state who understand the complicated building codes.
+Your plans will be stamped by a third-party engineer and sent to you by Priority Mail.
+Some building departments also request engineered design calculations, which these third-party engineers provide.

 Besides your engineered plans will I need anything else to obtain a pole building permit?